Danial Kalbasi

 Understand the real team capacity & their output

 What do I mean by real?
 Real in that sense, not everyone has the same output in the team, which you need to consider when you re-think your action plan.
-The data is usually available from everyone’s past performances, and you need to get them into actionable insight and plan accordingly.
+The data is usually available from everyone’s past performances, and you need to extract actionable insights from them and plan accordingly.
 Do not assume.

 Think twice when you want to add more engineers